purescript/documentation/README.md

 ### Learning

 - The [PureScript Book](https://leanpub.com/purescript/read) is the recommended approach to learning the language, since it covers more material in greater depth.
-However, it is not updated yet for the 0.12 version of the compiler.
+However, it covers `0.11.7` and is not updated yet for the `0.12.x` version of the compiler.
+Thus, one should be aware of the following materials when reading through the book:
+    - See [dwhitney's fork of the book's exercises](https://github.com/dwhitney/purescript-book) which is updated for `0.12.x`.
+    - See [Justin's `0.11.7` to `0.12.x` summary](https://purescript-resources.readthedocs.io/en/latest/0.11.7-to-0.12.0.html) to know how to 'translate' the outdated book's code into working code.
+    - Be wary of any references to these [deprecated packages](https://github.com/purescript-deprecated) in the book.
 - [Language Reference](language/README.md)
 - [PureScript: Jordan's Reference](https://github.com/JordanMartinez/purescript-jordans-reference): An up-to-date project covering Getting Started, Build Tools, PureScript's syntax with examples, FP design patterns, and PureScript's ecosystem.